scikit-hep/scikit-hep.github.io/pages/supported-python-versions.md

 Statement on Python 3.6
 -----------------------

 This was a very popular version of Python, and is the "default" version of Python on CentOS 7, Ubuntu 18.04, and even CentOS 8 (though not well supported, you should use streams there).
-However, it will hit EOL at the end of 2021, [NEP 29][] has already dropped it, and it really limits use of static typing (`from __future__ import annotations`, `__class_getitem__`, and more).
+However, it is at EOL, [NEP 29][] has already dropped it, and it really limits use of static typing (`from __future__ import annotations`, `__class_getitem__`, and more).
 Many "foundational" Scikit-HEP libraries have not yet dropped 3.6 support since we are in more active development than the libraries that prompted NEP 29, but some packages already are dropping support and more will follow.
 Users should make an effort to always use at least Python 3.7 in analysis, and preferably the highest version possible.
 Note that due to usage of "internal" bytecode, Numba can take up to 5 months to update after a Python release.

 [NEP 29]: https://numpy.org/neps/nep-0029-deprecation_policy.html